f-grimaldi/AdvAttack/README.md

 **N.B** <br>
 1- All the scripts and jupyter notebook should be able to run without a problem in GPU thanks to *cuda* interface.
 If you don't have *cuda* or you are not able to have it (you don't have an NVIDIA GPU), we strongly suggest you to run everything on *Google Colab*.

 2- The models uploaded are only *VGG16* and *MNISTNet* while the *InceptionV3* fine-tuned on *Cifar10* and *MNIST* data are not present.
-Too fine -tune your *InceptionV3* model one can see *TransferLearning.ipynb* otherwise you can contact us at *francesco.grimaldi.1@studenti.unipd.it* and we will send you the model through Google Drive.
+To fine -tune your *InceptionV3* model you can see *TransferLearning.ipynb* or you can contact us at *francesco.grimaldi.1@studenti.unipd.it* and we will send you the model through Google Drive.